mbraak/jqTree/_entries/10_changelog.md

 ##### 1.0.0 (january 11 2015)

 * Issues 273 and 304: autoOpen and saveState now works for nodes that are loaded on demand
-* Issue 283: added getNodesByProperty function (thanks to Neeraj)
+* Issue 283: Added getNodesByProperty function (thanks to Neeraj)
 * Issue 332: openNode should open parent nodes (thanks to Kitano Yoshitomo)
 * Issue 335: Add cloneNode missing argument for Gecko <13.0 (thanks to Tvinky)
 * Issue 337: Added functions for moving up and down